SMaldonado/snakerf/README.md

 The design intent of this set of scripts is to:
 - Fill a perceived gap in scikit-rf, which abstracts RF circuits into matrices of S/X/Y/Z parameters and is poorly suited to tasks like designing matching networks
 - Make up for (LT)Spice's poor handling of scattering parameters and general clunkiness
+- Stop rewriting the same code repeatedly and then losing/forgetting about it/losing access to the iPython server it ran on